Review: Foresight Williams Technology

 - £10,000 minimum investment

-- 6–10 companies expected in the portfolio
+- Minimum of 10 companies expected in the portfolio

 This offer gives the opportunity to invest in early-stage high-tech companies chosen and nurtured by Foresight Group, one of the UK’s leading venture capital companies and Williams Advanced Engineering, a division of Williams Grand Prix Holdings and owner of the Williams Formula One team.
+The relationship between Williams and Foresight began in mid-2015.

 Williams Advanced Engineering (‘WAE’) was established in 2010 and is a wholly owned division of Williams Grand Prix Holdings plc.
 WAE provides technical innovation, engineering, testing and manufacturing services to a diverse client base in the automotive, aerospace, defence and energy sectors.
 It specialises in the commercial application of aerodynamics, advanced lightweight materials, hybrid power systems and electronics derived from Formula One racing to other uses.
-In total, there are about 200 people (including scientists and engineers) working in WAE.

-To be considered, companies must have technology with potential for annual sales of at least £75 million and some defendable intellectual property.
 WAE brings the commercial, technical and scientific expertise and Foresight adds its experience in deal structuring, mentoring and knowledge of exits.

 Materials science is a key area as it can be applied in many different sectors i.e. new lightweight structures.
 Battery and energy storage are other areas of expertise as are connected with vehicles and mobility.
 The fund won’t include biotech, fintech or cyber security.